Georgios Streit: In exile

 In June 1917, with the government of Venizelos having overcome King Constantine's favored policy of neutrality in World War I and Greece actively joining the war on the side of the Triple Entente, the King abdicated his crown in favor of his second son and left Greece for exile in Switzerland.
 Streit accompanied the King as his personal secretary and chief advisor.
 When Constantine was reinstated as king by a plebiscite in December 1920, Streit was not permitted to accompany him.
 It was presumed that Streit's German heritage was the reason for this.
 Eventually, Streit returned under an amnesty granted to professors.

 University founder and international jurist

 After the end of the Greco-Turkish War (1919–1922), an effort to create a major university in Thessaloniki, Greece's second city was realized when Streit, among others helped found the Aristotle University of Thessaloniki.

-In 1928, Streit was admitted to the Academy of Athens and 1931, he served as its President.
+In 1928, Streit was admitted to the Academy of Athens and 1931, he served as its president.

 In 1929, Streit was appointed a judge of the Permanent Court of Arbitration in The Hague.
 He was reappointed for the last time in 1938.

 Death and memorials

 Streit died in 1948 in Athens.
-There are a number of streets in Athens and its suburbs named for Streit.
 His great-grandson is former PASOK MP and Minister of Culture and Tourism Pavlos Geroulanos.